2008 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Date PlatformPrice Grade

-Current market activity demonstrate collector interest levels.
+Current market activity demonstrates collector interest levels.

 Market activity: 2008-D Half Dollar